sylvie-uxe/portfolio/content/projects/feamzy/index.md

 ---
-rank: 2
+rank: 3
 title: "feamzy"
-date: "January 2021 - Current"
+date: "January 2021 - October 2021"
 cover: "./cover.png"
 role: "UX Designer, Front-End Developer"
-# tools:
-#     - Adobe XD
-#     - Angular
-#     - TypeScript
-#     - HTML
-#     - Sass
-#     - RxJS
+link: "/work/feamzy"
 ---

 A social app for parents, designed with Adobe XD and built with Angular.
-Details coming soon!
+Now available on the App Store and Google Play Store in France.